JoePrime/Deckard/README.md

 # Deckard
-A turn-based deck building card game for two players.
+A turn-based deck-building card game for two players.
 The idea is to have a wide variety of cards and fun gameplay.

 ###Dokumentaatio
 [Aiheen kuvaus](https://github.com/JoePrime/Deckard/blob/master/dokumentaatio/aiheenKuvausJaRakenne.md)